Pontic Greeks: Origins and genetics

 Pontic Greeks are an ethnic Greek subgroup, indigenous to the region of Pontus, in northeastern Anatolia.
 Greeks have lived in Pontus since "the time of the Argonauts, Herodotus and Xenophon and the Ten Thousand".
-Pontic Greeks claim descent from ancient Greeks who in the 8th century BC had moved from the Ionian cities located in the islands and shores of the Aegean Sea, to the area of the Black Sea called Pontus.
-However, as many different ethnic groups have lived in the region since ancient times and have intermarried, present day Pontic Greeks mostly owe their ancestry to ancient Anatolians, other Greeks, other migrants to Pontus, and Caucasian peoples (such as Hellenized Lazs and Armenians).
+They claim descent from ancient Greeks who in the 8th century BC had moved from the Ionian cities located in the islands and shores of the Aegean Sea, to the area of the Black Sea called Pontus.
+However, as many different ethnic groups have lived in the region since ancient times and have intermarried, present day Pontic Greeks also likely owe their ancestry to ancient Anatolians, other Greeks, other migrants to Pontus, and Caucasian peoples (such as Hellenized Lazs and Armenians).

 Pontic Greeks are genetically similar to other groups living in the Caucasus.
 A genetic study of male Georgians, including Pontic Greeks in Georgia, revealed that the latter had high incidence of haplogroup L, which is also prevalent among Laz people.
 Haplogroup G2 and haplogroup J2 were also prevalent among the Pontians studied.
 Pontians in Georgia and Lazes are genetically similar.
 Armenians in Georgia and Pontians in Georgia are also genetically similar.
 In addition, the Pontians studied were genetically diverse, indicating genetic mixture with other groups.
 The region of Pontus has been diverse since at least the Middle Ages; in 1204, the Matzouka (Maçka) region alone contained Greeks, Italians, Lazes and a few Armenians.